cdklabs/awscdk-appsync-utils/API.md

    mergedApiExecutionRole: remoteExecutionRole,
 });

-// The SourceApiAssociationMergeOperationProvider construct creates the Lambda handlers for submitting the merge operation
-// and ensuring that it succeeded or failed.
-It can optionally be added to the schema merge operation to share the same provider
-// across multiple merge operations. const provider = new appsync.SourceApiAssociationMergeOperationProvider(this, 'SchemaMergeProvider', {
-  pollingInterval: cdk.Duration.seconds(5),
-  totalTimeout: cdk.Duration.minutes(30)
-});

 // The version id can be any identifier defined by the developer.
 Changing the version identifier allows you to control
 // whether a merge operation will take place during deployment. new appsync.SourceApiAssociationMergeOperation(this, 'MergeOperation1', {
   sourceApiAssociation: association1,
-  mergeOperationProvider: provider,
   versionIdentifier: '1',
 });